prggmr/zf2-docpx/zend/File/Rename.rst

 _getFileName
 ------------

-.. function:: _getFileName($file)
+.. function:: _getFileName()

     Internal method to resolve the requested source and return all other related parameters

-    :param string $file: Filename to get the informations for
+    :param string: Filename to get the informations for

     :rtype: array|string